Michael Herold

 For projects that require clarity, coordination, and control.

-Developed through a defined process that aligns design, engineering, and fabrication.
+Developed through a defined process that combines design, engineering, and fabrication.

-Each project is developed through a defined process aligning concept, site conditions, engineering, fabrication, and installation.
+Every project is developed through a structured framework that aligns concept development, site conditions, engineering, fabrication, and installation.

 A Clear Path from Concept to Installation.